Dorman Long: History

-In 1967 Dorman Long was nationalised, along with 13 other British steel-making firms, becoming subsumed into the government-owned British Steel Corporation.
-In 1982 Redpath Dorman Long, the engineering part of the business, was acquired by Trafalgar House who in 1990 merged it into Cleveland Bridge & Engineering Company in Darlington.
+In 1967, Dorman Long was nationalised, along with 13 other British steel-making firms, becoming subsumed into the government-owned British Steel Corporation.
+In 1982, Redpath Dorman Long, the engineering part of the business, was acquired by Trafalgar House which, in 1990, merged it into the Cleveland Bridge & Engineering Company in Darlington.

 Iron and steel

 Iron-making has been known in Cleveland since the Romans found iron slags in North Yorkshire, with small-scale iron-making known to have taken place at Rievaulx and Whitby Abbeys and at Gisborough Priory in the 17th century.

 Some of the key events connected with iron-making in Cleveland:

 1837: The first Cleveland ironstone mine opens, at Grosmont, for the Losh, Wilson and Bell ironworks.

 1841: Bolckow and Vaughan open the first ironworks in Middlesbrough.

 1850: 8 June – The Discovery of the Cleveland Main Seam of Ironstone at Eston by Ironmaster John Vaughan and mining engineer John Marley both of Bolckow & Vaughan.
 The Cleveland iron rush begins.

 1865: 30 blast furnaces operate within six miles (10 km) of Middlesbrough and one million tonnes per annum (TPA) of iron are produced to make the area one of the world's major centres of iron production.

 1879: Sidney Gilchrist Thomas arrives in Cleveland and introduces the first commercial steel.

 1903: Partial amalgamation of Bell companies with Dorman Long.